Sjord/Sjord.github.io/_posts/2020-05-14-non-numeric-input-infinite-loop-dos-in-centreon.md

 ## Conclusion

 Injecting a punctuation character into a loop variable causes an infinite loop, effectively disabling the web server.
 In the investigation I used the `/proc` directory and edited the PHP file.
 These are powerful debugging methods, but obviously only available when having access to the web server.
-The bug is typically one that is only possible in PHP, that accepts punctation characters as loop counter, and silently and unexpectantly fails to increment the loop variable.
+The bug is typically one that is only possible in PHP, that accepts punctuation characters as loop counter, and silently and unexpectedly fails to increment the loop variable.

 I solved this by converting the parameters to integers: [enh(secu): sanitize and cast parameters to int #8702](https://github.com/centreon/centreon/pull/8702)